 - SV-ADSB-470/472 with a full traffic portrait (ADS-B OK): Means that you have an ADS-B ground station reporting, and that ground station is receiving radar traffic.
-This is only possible if you are equipped with an ADS-B Out device such as a SV-XPNDR-261/262 or Garmin GTX 330 ES transponder.
+This is only possible if you are equipped with an ADS-B Out device such as a SV-XPNDR-261/262 or Garmin GTX 300 Series transponder.
 In this case the ADS-B system delivers all known ADS-B equipped traffic and all radar targets that FAA radar system can see. - 2.
-TIS transponder from SV-XPNDR-261/262 / Garmin GTX 330 (when in an active TIS coverage area). - 3.
-Flarm device. - 4.
-Zaon device. - 5.
-SV-ADSB-470/472 with an incomplete traffic portrait (ADS-B NO RADAR): SkyView will annunciate "No Radar" traffic when it has ADS-B reception capability, but that ADS-B reception does not include either ADS-B ground station coverage or radar targets included within those ground-based ADS-B traffic reports.
+SV-ADSB-472 with an incomplete traffic portrait (ADS-B NO RADAR): SkyView will annunciate "No Radar" traffic when it has ADS-B reception capability, but that ADS-B reception does not include either ADS-B ground station coverage or radar targets included within those ground-based ADS-B traffic reports.
+Thus, the ADS-B ground station is not able to convey a full traffic picture and cannot make you aware of all possible detectable traffic. - 3.
+TIS transponder from SV-XPNDR-261/262 / Garmin GTX 300 Series (when in an active TIS coverage area). - 4.
+Flarm device. - 5.
+Zaon device. - 6.
+SV-ADSB-470 with an incomplete traffic portrait (ADS-B NO RADAR): SkyView will annunciate "No Radar" traffic when it has ADS-B reception capability, but that ADS-B reception does not include either ADS-B ground station coverage or radar targets included within those ground-based ADS-B traffic reports.
 Thus, the ADS-B ground station is not able to convey a full traffic picture and cannot make you aware of all possible detectable traffic.